-- Performance measures link to marquee indicators.
-Marquee indicators are those high-level community measures specifically selected to reflect movement toward citizen-identified priorities.
-The County's strategy maps contain 20 measures, roughly three for each priority area.
-The program offer measures developed by departments should attempt to align with the marquee indicators as directly as possible.
-For example, one of the marquee indicators for the Safety Priority is "Percentage of adults and juveniles convicted of a crime who commit additional crimes (i.e. recidivism rates)."
-Measures for an offender job placement program that illustrate outcomes which reduce recidivism would be considered superior to measures that simply show how many offenders got jobs. - Performance measures help decision-makers refine strategies and improve results.
-The use of performance measurement information helps in developing priority based budgets and in setting overall performance goals for the county government.
-This is done through the allocation and prioritization of resources and by informing decision makers so they can either confirm or change current policy direction to meet those goals. - Performance measures help build community support for County programs.
+• Performance measures help decision-makers refine strategies and improve results.
+The use of performance measurement information helps in developing budgets and in setting overall performance goals for the county government.
+This is done through the allocation and prioritization of resources and by informing decision makers so they can either confirm or change current policy direction to meet those goals.

+- Performance measures help build community support for County programs.
 Citizens are primarily interested in results or outcomes.
-An implicit aspect of results oriented budget process is "justification" which is where performance measures provide a strong empirical and factual basis for programs and services that clearly deliver strong and measurable results.
+An implicit aspect of a results oriented budget process is "justification" which is where performance measures provide a strong empirical and factual basis for programs and services that clearly deliver strong and measurable results.
 Without strong performance, especially outcome measures, programs run the risk of more intense public scrutiny and losing support from citizens and communities.
-Besides, clearly specified performance measures can stimulate the public to take a greater interest in and provide more encouragement for government employees to provide quality services.
+Clearly specified performance measures can stimulate the public to take a greater interest in and provide more encouragement for government employees to provide quality services.
 They also help improve civic discourse and foster trust and public understanding of specific government service. - Performance measures help managers deliver expected results.
 Having performance measures will increase attention to a program's results.
 Managers often use performance measure to help identify problem and promising areas and track results over time.
-Applying performance measures to all programs will also foster greater understanding, responsibility and accountability on the part of program managers since they are the ones who are responsible for attaining the program's performance targets.
+Applying performance measures to all programs fosters greater understanding, responsibility and accountability on the part of program managers since they are the ones who are responsible for attaining the program's performance targets.
 Without that accountability, the measures will do little to improve performance.
-On the other hand, measures can be a manager's tool to keep their focus and help achieve their desired results.

-• What gets measured gets managed; measures motivate!
-The old adage that what gets measured get managed is most important in motivating staff.
-Employees don't want to feel as though their program's performance is substandard and will rise to the challenge when presented with accurate performance information that shows opportunities for improvement.
+On the other hand, measures can be a manager's tool to keep their focus and help achieve their desired results. - What gets measured gets managed; measures motivate!
+The old adage that what gets measured gets managed is most important in motivating staff.
+Employees don't want to feel as though their program's performance is sub-standard and will rise to the challenge when presented with accurate performance information that shows opportunities for improvement.